 Do we have to wait until two B747s collide in midair as a result of a software glitch, waking up the lawyers, before we become serious about quality?

-- generalizes Hoare logic so that the declarative semantics of the following operations is captured:
+- generalizes Hoare logic so that the declarative semantics of the

 -- assignments in nodes of graphs,